White House clears Food and Drug Administration coronavirus vaccine standards it tried to derail

 Scott Gottlieb, a former FDA commissioner, said at a symposium on scientific integrity and vaccines Tuesday, “There are few moments I can think of where so much political dust was created by political officials for so little actual practical effect — and perhaps negative effect.”

-He added, “The bottom line is FDA is going to stick to the objective criteria that they outlined in the guidance, the [advisory committee] is going to support those principles and the sponsors are going to adhere to them.”
+He added, “The bottom line is, FDA is going to stick to the objective criteria that they outlined in the guidance, the [advisory committee] is going to support those principles, and the sponsors are going to adhere to them.”

 Marks said at the conference that the criteria spelled out in the guidance is an attempt to build trust and confidence in vaccines that receive regulatory approval.

-“We’ll continue to be as transparent as we can about what we do, because ultimately we do need to make sure that regardless of where someone comes on the spectrum of their beliefs that they can at least trust in this and feel confident that what comes through our process is something, because we at FDA are comfortable giving that to our families, they will feel comfortable giving it to their families,” Marks said.
+“We’ll continue to be as transparent as we can about what we do because ultimately we do need to make sure that regardless of where someone comes on the spectrum of their beliefs that they can at least trust in this and feel confident that what comes through our process is something, because we at FDA are comfortable giving that to our families, they will feel comfortable giving it to their families,” Marks said.

 He added that the two-month time frame was chosen because data shows that the majority of side effects occur within two to three months of vaccination.
-For example, he said that side effects such as Guillain-Barre, when the immune system attacks the nerves, could occur about six weeks after vaccination, but an inflammation of the spinal cord would typically happen within three months.
+For example, he said that side effects such as Guillain-Barre syndrome, when the immune system attacks the nerves, could occur about six weeks after vaccination, but an inflammation of the spinal cord would typically happen within three months.